robertvanoverbeek/AirflowTutorial/README.md

 ```
 we define the variable 'dag_vars' and retrieve a set of centrally stored variables (JSON, in this case under the name 'dag_xyz_config') with a single command.
 This is better than retrieving every variable separately.
 Airflow Variables are stored in Metadata Database, so any call to variables means a connection to Metadata DB.
 Your DAG files are parsed every X seconds.
 If you use a large number of variable in your DAG could mean you might end up saturating the number of allowed connections to your database.

-In this case, in the UI, under Admin > variables we have to save a key 'dag_xyz_config', with
+In this case, in the UI, under 'Admin' > 'variables' we have to save a key 'dag_xyz_config', with
 a a set (replace the values with your Your Google Cloud Project ID and a bucket name without the gs:// prefix):
 ```
 {"gcp_project": "ml-test-240115", "gcs_bucket": "airflowbucket_tst"}